samiBendou/space3/README.md

 ```

 ## Documentation

-This framework is documented such that beginners in maths and/or programming can get started easily but
+The documentation website contains a **complete reference** and **step-by-step guides**.

-provides rigorous documentation for more advanced users.
+The guides are written such that beginners in maths and/or programming can easily get started

-The documentation website contains a **complete reference** and **step-by-step guides** for each main feature.
+but provides rigorous documentation for more advanced users.

 **[Documentation Website](https://samibendou.github.io/space3/)**